Social Credit System: United Kingdom

 In 2018, the New Economics Foundation compared the Chinese citizen score to other rating systems in the United Kingdom.
-These included using data from a citizen's credit score, phone usage, rent payment and so on, to filter job applications, determine access to social services, determine advertisements served, etc. The difference between the two systems is that the credit rating system in the UK is just for loaning of monies from organisation to individuals based on their previous financial activities.
-The Social Credit System is more qualitative and relies on people's perception of others’ "behaviour".
+These included using data from a citizen's credit score, phone usage, rent payment, and so on, to filter job applications, determine access to social services, determine advertisements served, etc.

 United States

 Some media outlets have compared the social credit system to credit scoring systems in the United States.
-According to Fast Company, "increasing number of societal "privileges" related to transportation, accommodations, communications and the rates US citizens pay for services (like insurance) are either controlled by technology companies or affected by how we use technology services."
-In addition, Silicon Valley's rules for being allowed to use their services are getting stricter."
+According to Mike Elgan of Fast Company, "an increasing number of societal "privileges" related to transportation, accommodations, communications and the rates US citizens pay for services (like insurance) are either controlled by technology companies or affected by how we use technology services.
+And Silicon Valley's rules for being allowed to use their services are getting stricter."

 Venezuela

 In 2017, Venezuela started developing a smart-card ID known as the "carnet de la patria" or "fatherland card", with the help of the Chinese telecom company ZTE.
-The system included a database which stores details like birthdays, family information, employment and income, property owned, medical history, state benefits received, presence on social media, membership of a political party and whether a person voted.
+The system included a database which stores details like birthdays, family information, employment and income, property owned, medical history, state benefits received, presence on social media, membership in a political party and whether a person voted.
 Many in Venezuela have expressed concern that the card is an attempt to tighten social control through monitoring all aspects of daily life.